 Great garlicky greens.

-This Italian sautéed broccoli rabe recipe makes a fantastic but simple vegetable side.
+This sautéed broccoli rabe recipe makes a fantastic but simple Italian vegetable side.
 Sautéed in good olive oil and garnished with hot pepper flakes, sautéed broccoli rabe pairs well with pasta, roasts, meatballs, and lots more.
+Plus: learn how to cook broccoli rabe so it’s less bitter.

 Meet This Sautéed Broccoli Rabe Recipe With Garlic